 The marketability of our oil and natural gas production depends in part upon the availability, proximity and capacity of transportation facilities owned by third parties.
-Our oil production is transported from the wellhead to our tank batteries by our gathering system.
-Our purchasers then transport the oil by truck to a pipeline for transportation.
+Our oil production is transported from the wellhead to our tank batteries by our gathering system, which interconnects with third party pipelines.
 Our natural gas production is generally transported by our gathering lines from the wellhead to an interconnection point with the purchaser.
-We do not control these trucks and other third party transportation facilities and our access to them may be limited or denied.
-Insufficient production facilities or other production facilities could adversely impact our ability to deliver to market or produce our oil and natural gas and thereby cause a significant interruption in our operations.
+We do not control third party transportation facilities and our access to them may be limited or denied.
+Insufficient production from our wells to support the construction of pipeline facilities by our purchasers or a significant disruption in the availability of our or third party transportation facilities or other production facilities could adversely impact our ability to deliver to market or produce our oil and natural gas and thereby cause a significant interruption in our operations.
 For example, on certain occasions we have experienced high line pressure at our tank batteries with occasional flaring due to the inability of the gas gathering systems in the areas in which we operate to support the increased production of natural gas in the Permian Basin.
 If, in the future, we are unable, for any sustained period, to implement acceptable delivery or transportation arrangements or encounter production related difficulties, we may be required to shut in or curtail production.
 In addition, the amount of oil and natural gas that can be produced and sold may be subject to curtailment in certain other circumstances outside of our control, such as pipeline interruptions due to maintenance, excessive pressure, ability of downstream processing facilities to accept unprocessed gas, physical damage to the gathering or transportation system or lack of contracted capacity on such systems.
-The curtailments arising from these and similar circumstances may last from a few days to several months, and in many cases, we are provided with limited, if any, notice as to when these circumstances will arise and their duration.
-Any such shut in or curtalises of operations.
+The curtailments arising from these and similar circumstances may last from a few days to several months, and in many cases, we are provided with limited, if any, notice as to when the permits for drilling operations, drilling bonds, reports concerning operations, the spacing of wells, unitization and pooling of properties and taxation.
+From time to time, regulatory agencies have imposed price controls and limitations on production by restricting the rate of flow of oil and natural gas wells below actual production capacity to conserve supplies of oil and gas.
+In addition, the production, handling, storage, transportation, remediation, emission and disposal of oil and natural gas, by-products thereof and other substances and materials produced or used in connection with oil and natural gas operations are subject to regulation under federal, state and local laws and regulations primarily relating to protection of human health and the environment.
+Failure to comply with these laws and regulations may result in the assessment of sanctions, including administrative, civil or criminal penalties, permit revocations, requirements for additional pollution controls and injunctions limiting or prohibiting some or all of our operations.
+Moreover, these laws and regulations imposed strict requirements for water and air pollution control and solid waste management.
+Significant expenditures may be required to comply with governmental laws and regulations applicable to us.
+Even if federal regulatory burdens temporarily ease, the historic trend of more expansive and stricter environmental legislation and regulations may continue in the long-term, and at the state and local levels.
+See Item 1.
+"Business-Regulation" for a description of certain laws and regulations that affect us.